weihong0827/simple-image-editor/README.md

 ## Features

 - **Supported Image Formats**: Currently, the tool supports PPM and BMP file formats for easy manipulation and broad compatibility.
-- **CLI-Based Editing**: All edits are made through the command line interface (CLI), allowing users to specify their desired adjustments in a straightforward manner (e.g., `Brightness -1`, `Contrast +5`).
+- **GUI Editing**: All edits are made through the Graphical User Interface (GUI), allowing users to specify their desired adjustments in a straightforward manner (e.g., `Brightness`, `Shadow`, etc).
-- **Preview and Export**: The program provides a preview of the image after edits are applied.
-Users can then choose to export and save the file, either overwriting the original file or creating a new one.
+- **Preview and Export**: The program provides a preview of the image while editing.
+Users can then choose to export and save the file.
 - **Undo Functionality**: Supports undoing up to 9 times from the latest state to allow users to revert changes.
 - **Limited State Tracking**: To manage memory efficiently and avoid infinite states, the program keeps up to 10 past states of the photo.